-- 6.3 The Leader of the Council will be a Councillor elected to the position of Leader by the Council.
+- 6.2 The Cabinet will consist of: - 6.2.1 the Leader of the Council, and - at least 2, but not more than 910 Councillors appointed as Cabinet Members by the Leader of the Council (but not including the Mayor or the Deputy Mayor). - 6.3 The Leader of the Council will be a Councillor elected to the position of Leader by the Council.
 The Leader will hold office until: - 6.3.1 the day of the post-election annual meeting which follows their election as Leader of the Council; or - 6.3.2 they resign from the office; or - 6.3.3 they are no longer a Councillor; or - 6.3.4 they are removed from office by resolution of the Council;